olivernewth/newth-quartz/content/Books/index.md

   - learning
 ---

 Personal book library and reading notes.
+This vault contains:

+- [[Reading List]] - Current and completed books
+- Book reviews and detailed notes
+- Reading insights and reflections